-What is a contractor’s role when it comes to mitigating radon build-up?
+What is a contractor’s or builder’s role when it comes to mitigating radon build up?

 Across Canada, all homes have some concentration of radon gas within them.
 The amount differs based on the amount of uranium present in underlying rock and soil, but even houses that are right next to each other can have different concentrations of radon present within them, typically in the basement or ground floor.

 Radon is a pervasive issue in Canada as numerous households are exposed to high levels of the gas released from the soil.
 This radioactive gas is odourless, tasteless, and colourless, making it difficult to detect, and can infiltrate homes and enclosed spaces through various openings such as cracks in foundation floors and walls, construction joints, and gaps around service pipes, among others.
 Shockingly, it is the primary cause of lung cancer in non-smokers, silently claiming the lives of 3,300 Canadians annually, more than those killed in car accidents, house fires, and carbon monoxide incidents combined.